lsst-ts/tssw_developer_guide/doc/procedures/jira.rst

 ============

 * Do not create Epics.
-  That is the responsibility of the Sprint Lead or manager.
+  That is the responsibility of the Manager.
 * Task creation

     * Keep task size between 1 and 5 story points